6 Types Of Signage That Every Retailer Should Consider

 The information you gather can help you decide the best type of signage for your brand.
 For example, a roadside billboard would alert travellers to a bed and breakfast.
 Display signage could attract shoppers to promotional offers.

-A key element to successful brand development is bringing your brand to life is by giving it it’s own personality.
+A key element to successful a brand build and development is bringing your brand to life is by giving it it’s own personality.

 One way to identify your brand’s personality is to imagine your brand as a person.
 What types of people would be attracted to your brand?
 Is it informal and fun or reserved and businesslike?